afrid0315/kubernetes-projects/README.md

 ## Make necessary changes to the file (for example, adding more replicas) and then create the deployment.

 #### kubectl create -f nginx-deployment.yaml

+#### kubectl get pods --all-namespace (or) kubectl get pods -A -> these gives all pods present in different namespaces